To the Members

-During the year 322 Probationary Engineers at the induction level 307 Executives and662 Non Executives were given Basic awareness program on Vigilance.
-Apart from this 360Senior Executives were given Customised Training Program on Vigilance Cyber Crimes andPreventive Vigilance measures.
-64 Executives & 29 Non Executives working in sensitiveareas for more than 3 years have been job rotated andthe percentage coverage is 95%.
+During the year 110 Probationary Engineers at the induction level 1029 Executives and378 Non Executives were given basic awareness program on Vigilance.
+31 Executives & 17Non-executives working in sensitive areas for more than 3 years have been job rotated andthe percentage coverage is 86%.

-In lines with the CVCs guidelines on Leveraging Technology to ensuretransparency through effective use of website the following information has been madeavailable on Companys website:
+In line with the CVCs guidelines on Leveraging Technology and to ensuretransparency through effective use of technology the following functions have been madeoperational through SAP and in the Companys website:

 Online registration of Vendors.

 E-payment / Bank transfer of payment to Vendors.